Our Pick for Best Website Builder: Wix

 Apps and Plug-Ins: Wix

-Wix offers three pricing strategies— the first is Website Building, the second is Business & Ecommerce and the third is Enterprise, which is priced by the quote and is primarily for customers looking for a more full-service option.
-Though the ecommerce plans provide all of the functions of the equivalent tier for website building, the reverse does not hold true.
+Wix pricing is divided into 3 levels— the first is Website Building, the second is Business & Ecommerce and the third is Enterprise, which is priced by the quote and is primarily for customers looking for more broad-spectrum services.
+Wix ecommerce plans provide all of the services of the equivalent tier website building plan.

 Wix Pros and Cons